mpv-player/mpv/DOCS/man/en/options.rst

     - ``--subcp=enca:pl`` guess the encoding for Polish, fall back on UTF-8.
     - ``--subcp=enca`` try universal detection, fall back on UTF-8.

+    If the player was compiled with libguess support you can use it with:

+    ``--subcp=guess:<language>:<fallback codepage>``

+    Note that libguess always needs a language.
+There is no universal detection mode.
+Use ``--subcp=guess:help`` to get a list of languages (like with ENCA, it will be printed only if the conversion code is somehow called, for example when loading an external subtitle).

 --sub-delay=<sec>
     Delays subtitles by <sec> seconds.
 Can be negative.